marcshake/larablog/readme.md

 ## Closing words

 Consider this a work in progress.
 I do use this in a live environment, but that may change everytime.
+Thanks to [Jetbrains](https://www.jetbrains.com/?from=Larablog) for supporting me with PHP-Storm.